srijan-paul/srijan-paul.github.io/injuly.in/src/blog/screen-capture.md

 ## Backmatter

-[^1]: [Flameshot](https://flameshot.org/) deserves a mention – it was the only app I could find that works on all 3 major OSes.
+[^1]: [Flameshot](https://flameshot.org/) deserves a mention – it was the only screenshot app I could find that works on all 3 major OSes.
 Its a little clunky on MacOS, but a very nifty app nonetheless.
 [^2]: While windows and MacOS forbid direct access to the GPU, Linux lets you acess the framebuffer via the `/dev/fb0` file.
 You can even change whats rendered on the screen by writing to it.
 Try `cat /dev/random > /dev/fb0`.
 [^3]: The GIF format is terribly outdated today, and while WebP is a much better format, its adoption is not as widespread.
 Prefer using `.webp` if you want to share videos on an online platform.
 No browser will have any trouble rendering a webp file, and its much more efficient.